blichtleAlt/hugo/content/blog/jump_game.md

 class Solution {
 public:
     bool canJump(vector<int>& nums) {
         int leftMostIndex = nums.size() - 1;

-        // start at the second to last, we can always reach the last element for(int i = nums.size() - 1; i >= 0; --i) {
+        for(int i = nums.size() - 1; i >= 0; --i) {
-            if(i + nums[i] >= leftMostIndex) {
+            // if we can at least reach the left most index, make i the left most index. if(i + nums[i] >= leftMostIndex) {
                 leftMostIndex = i;
             }
         }

-        return leftMostIndex == 0;
+        // if left most index ends at zero, we can jump to the end. return leftMostIndex == 0;
     }
 };